-Without actively assigning customers to demand tariffs, 60% of the smart meters which are projected to be installed for other drivers will remain unused for cost reflective tariffs in 2050.
+Without actively assigning customers to cost reflective network tariffs, 60% of the smart meters which are projected to be installed for other drivers will remain unused for cost reflective network tariffs in 2050.
 This would represent a significant lost opportunity to make full use of this enabling \$2.7 billion infrastructure.